VaibhavDN/Ticket-Management-System/README.md

 * date  (Optional)
 * time  (Optional)

-Currently there are 3 types of supported queries
+Currently, there are 3 types of supported queries
 1. "query": "id"

     * Requires an id to be specified